Mount Baker: History

+Prior to European colonization, the Nooksack and Upper Skagit peoples hunted and gathered on the north and south faces of the mountain.

+For the Nooksack, Mount Baker is extremely important in traditional religious beliefs, and was historically a great source of wealth (in the form of mountain goat wool, a highly prized commodity) and food.
+Nooksack families would travel via the North Fork (Chuw7álich) or Middle Fork (Nuxwt'íqw'em) of the Nooksack River to the alpine meadows where they would set up temporary summer camps to dry picked berries and meat.
+From those camps, people would disperse across the mountain to pick berries or hunt.
+The high slopes of the mountain were prime territory for hunting deer, elk, mountain goat, bear, marmot, and grouse.
+Nooksack families held almost exclusive usage rights to the northwestern areas of the mountain, while the usage rights to the southeastern half were held by Skagit families.
+Certain families of tribes such as the Lummi or Halkomelem-speaking peoples could travel to the mountain if they were intermarried and closely allied with Nooksack families.
+This meant that some groups which had more hostile relations with the Nooksack, such as the Thompson, were generally barred from the mountain.

 In 1790, Manuel Quimper of the Spanish Navy set sail from Nootka, a temporary settlement on Vancouver Island, with orders to explore the newly discovered Strait of Juan de Fuca.
 Accompanying Quimper was first-pilot Gonzalo Lopez de Haro, who drew detailed charts during the six-week expedition.
 Although Quimper's journal of the voyage does not refer to the mountain, one of Haro's manuscript charts includes a sketch of Mount Baker.
 The Spanish named the snowy volcano La Gran Montana del Carmelo, as it reminded them of the white-clad monks of the Carmelite Monastery.